jdsandifer/AkkaHttp-MongoDB/README.md

-# Akka HTTP Quickstart with MondoDB
+# Akka HTTP REST API with MondoDB

 This is a repo I created to provide a simple setup for a basic REST API using Scala, Akka HTTP, and MongoDB.